 Australian Poetry Slam Rules

-All ages are welcome to enter the Australian Poetry Slam Heats and Finals, unless the event is announced as being specifically for young people.
+All ages are welcome to enter Australian Poetry Slam, unless the event is announced as being specifically for young people.
 People under 18 years of age should confirm with the venue for their heat if they will need to be accompanied by a "responsible adult".

 Maximum of 20 contestants per heat.